 This advisory on Medical Spa Services provides guidance to those establishments and practitioners who offer medical procedures and treatments associated with medical spas.

 The public has increasingly been seeking dermatologic procedures in establishments that operate under different names, but are commonly referred to as "medical spas."
-Because of the increasing interest in medical spas, the Department of Public Health (DPH), Division of Health Care Quality, is advising medical spas on DPH's clinic licensure requirements.
+Because of the increasing interest in medical spas, the Department of Public Health (DPH), Division of Health Care Facility Licensure and Certification, is advising medical spas on DPH's clinic licensure requirements.

 Medical spas are known by a variety of terms.
 Medical spas may refer to themselves as, or be part of, medical or beauty clinics, walk-in clinics, spas, salons, health clubs, wellness centers, salon, retail locations or other environments.
 The licensing requirements described below apply regardless of the name of the enterprise.